xrdocs/ncs5500/_tutorials/2020-04-14-bgp-evpn-and-l3vpn-interworking.md

   Flags: 0x4000000025060005, import: 0x1f
   Not advertised to any peer
   Local
-    10.10.10.10 (metric 10) from 10.10.10.10 (10.10.10.10)
+    <mark>10.10.10.10</mark> (metric 10) from 10.10.10.10 (10.10.10.10)
-      Received Label 24017
+      Received Label <mark>24017</mark>
-      Origin incomplete, metric 0, localpref 100, valid, internal, best, group-best, import-candidate, not-in-vrf Received Path ID 0, Local Path ID 1, version 3 Extended community: RT:110:110 RP/0/RP0/CPU0:DCI-1#
+      Origin incomplete, metric 0, localpref 100, valid, internal, best, group-best, import-candidate, not-in-vrf Received Path ID 0, Local Path ID 1, version 3 Extended community: <mark>RT:110:110</mark> RP/0/RP0/CPU0:DCI-1#
       </code>
       </pre>
       </div>

-Based on above output we can see the route is learnt and programming in the forwarding table for vrf 10.
-Next lets configure BGP-EVPN fabric.
+Based on above output we can see the prefix from PE-1 learnt and programmed in the forwarding table for VRF 10 on DCI routers.
+This concludes the configuration and verifcation of BGP L3VPN (VPNv4) domain in the above setup.
+Next we will cover the remaning tasks of configuration BGP EVPN on DCI routers and implementing EVPN to L3VPN interworking.

 ### Task 3: Configuration of BGP-EVPN on Leafs, Spines and DCIs
 The EVPN fabric configuration is done in previous post but that did not include DCIs.
 We will configure DCIs now and form BGP EVPN neighborship with Route-Reflectors/Spines.